 Sneaker history was established during that fateful Game 6 by two players… the two players we’ve mostly been talking about – Ray Allen and LeBron James.

 Allen’s Air Jordan XX8s from Game 6 were gifted to the sharpshooter when he was inducted into the Naismith Memorial Hall-of-Fame back in 2018.
 That same year, during Nike’s celebratory Art Of A Champion campaign, Jordan Brand released a commemorative Air Jordan XX8 inspired by Ray’s clutch Game 6 shot.
-The kicks were dubbed the “Locked And Loaded” XX8s because Ray, regardless of the moment, was always locked and friggin’ loaded!
+The kicks were dubbed the “Locked and Loaded” Air Jordan XX8s because Ray Allen, regardless of the moment, was always locked and friggin’ loaded!
 As a result, sneaker fans were treated with two of the sweetest versions of the XX8s known to mankind.

 The Footwork: LeBron James